C-Pro/geche/tails.md

 2. We reach the key character that does not have corresponding trie node.

 In first case we keep the current behaviour: just setting "terminal" flag in the last node of the key.
-In the second case instead of adding the "tail" of the key as new nodes one character at a time we add the "tail" as a single node containing the whole tail string insteead of a single character, and setting this node's terminal flag to true.
+In the second case instead of adding the "tail" of the key as new nodes one character at a time we add the "tail" as a single node containing the whole tail string instead of a single character, and setting this node's terminal flag to true.

 Oopps.
 Now we have a third case: while looking for the next character of the key we can reach the node that already has the tail string.
 In this case the easiest option is to delete tail node (but remember the tail string first) and start moving on both strings (key and tail) and adding new nodes until we reach end of one or both strings.